 Hong Un Jong opened the vault competition by attempting a Triple Twisting Yurchenko.
-Sadly she fell and the judges did not credit her full difficulty and the vault was judged with the difficulty of an Amanar vault which meant 5 tenths less since the Triple Twisting Yurchenko is valued in a 6.8 while the Amanar is a 6.3.
+Sadly she fell and the judges did not credit her full difficulty so it was judged with the difficulty of an Amanar which meant 5 tenths less since the Triple Twisting Yurchenko is valued in a 6.8 while the Amanar is a 6.3.
 Attempting the risky Triple Twisting Yurchenko instead of the mastered Amanar surely cost her a medal.

 Shallon Olsen was second on vault and while she was a contender because of her Amanar vault a poor landing, even without a fall, put her out of the race as many other gymnasts were still to come.
-However, she was a happy girl since Rio was her Amanar debut and she did extremely well.
+However, she was a happy girl since Rio was her Amanar debut and she did it extremely well.

 Legend Oksana Chusovitina went for her Produnova vault and it went rather badly as she overrotated and was forced to do a forward roll.
 For the 7 time Olympian Rio might just not be the end of it as she has hinted she plans to compete at Worlds next year in Canada.